Grenosaurus/Chatbot/README.md

 </center>

-LLM's responds to the user's prompt (with the source if there is any source) if the information is found in the provided PDF document:
+LLM responds to the user's prompt (with the source if there is any source) if the information is found in the provided PDF document:

 ```Python
 finalContent = f"Sources: " + str(sources) if sources else f"No sources found for the answer!"